-It seems like every other month there’s a 20% off at M&S voucher!
+It seems like every couple of months there’s a 20% off at M&S voucher!
 If you can hold off, it’s worth waiting until the deals come along.
 I’ll list these and other great offers on this page.

 20% off shopping at Marks and Spencer

 The 20% off codes have been less frequent in the last couple of years (there were almost every month at one point!) but when they do appear you usually need to have a Sparks membership – or know someone who does (more on joining below).

 You can either activate the offer to your card from your online account or the Sparks app.
 You might also get an email or some vouchers in the post, including spare codes to give to friends and family members, though I’ve not had these in quite a while.

 It’s a lot rarer for generic codes for everyone.
 When these offers come up there’s often a digital code (which I’ll share here), and occasionally a voucher you can print to use in stores.

 Latest 20% off weekend

 I’ve just been emailed about a 20% weekend that’ll run 13th to 18th November.
 Sometimes the offer is split over two weekends, so if you don’t have the same dates as me, it could be the weekend after.

 Previous 20% weekends: